 “St. John’s College is the third oldest college in the United States (reportedly behind Harvard, established in 1636, and College of William and Mary in 1693).”St. John’s College

-Little Black Dog General Store
+The Black Dog General Store

 Ok.
 You have worn the paws off your dog.
 Every inch of Annapolis has been explored.
 Isn’t it time to visit a general store named after the honorable dog?
+Let’s visit The Black Dog General Store.

 Let’s take a moment and stop.
 Also, be sure to say hello to the bear outside the front door.
 He might even direct your dog to wear he could buy some souvenir kibble.